inkognitro/react-redux-saga-boilerplate/docs/architecture.md

 Generally the project is structured as a monorepo with several sub projects inside.
 Following definitions are given:

-- `Package:` A package is a collection of `ModuleCollections`.
+- `Package:` A package is a collection of `modules`.
-- `ModuleCollection:` A module collection contains multiple modules (e.g. `Packages/Entity`, `Packages/Common`)
 - `Module:` A module contains strongly coupled features:
     - Every module is divided in `domain`, `infrastructure` and `ui` (divided in `native` and `web`) layer.
-    - In each of these layers an `index.ts` file lives in, to define its public api.
+    - In each of these layers an `index.ts` file lives in, to define its public api (except `ui` where the `index.ts` file lives in `native` and `web` folders).
-    - A module should contain sub modules in a `sub-modules` directory.
+    - To keep the code base lean and reactive, a module can contain sub modules in a `sub-modules` directory.
     These sub modules should only be imported from the module itself.

 With this feature based structure, it is ensured that specific features easily can be moved up and down in the codebase.